MCStreetguy/ComposerParser/README.md

 ```

 ## Instantiation
-I recommend using the provided magic factory method for parsing:
+I recommend using the provided magic Factory method for parsing:

 ``` php
 use MCStreetguy\ComposerParser\Factory as ComposerParser;